himanshu0085/fincart_docs/Document/aznewrelic.md

 ### Current State

-* **Metrics** are visible in New Relic
+* Azure SQL **metrics are visible in New Relic**
-* **Logs** are stored in Azure Log Analytics
+* Azure SQL **logs are stored and investigated in Azure Log Analytics**
-* New Relic is currently used mainly for **monitoring and alerting**
+* New Relic is currently used mainly for **monitoring dashboards and alerts**

-This architecture does **not send full database logs to New Relic**.
+This architecture **does not send full database logs to New Relic**.

 ---

 # 3. Requirement

-If logs must also be visible in **New Relic**, they must be forwarded from Azure to New Relic through an integration pipeline.
+If there is a requirement to **view Azure SQL logs directly in New Relic**, logs must be forwarded from Azure to New Relic using an integration pipeline.

-Multiple architectures can achieve this, each with **different Azure infrastructure costs and New Relic ingestion implications**.
+Multiple architecture options exist, each with **different Azure infrastructure considerations and potential New Relic ingestion charges**.

 ---